Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: Experimental Analysis

 \textbf{Concatenating data set:} To test the scalability of our approach, we also process several En-Wikipedia data sets successively as a single sequential data set.
-We use Con-En-Wikipedia-i to denote the concatenating data set with $i-th$ data sets merged together.
-By the way, Con-En-Wikipedia-2 is 16.4G, and Con-En-Wikipedia-3 is 24.6G.
+We use Con-En-Wikipedia-i to denote the concatenating data set with $i\mbox{-}th$ data sets merged together.
+By the way, Con-En-Wikipedia-2 is 16.4G, and Con-En-Wikipedia-3 is 24.6 G.

-\textbf{Baseline method:} The classical~\SG~\cite{mikolov2013efficient} is our baseline method.
-For the distinct NLP task, we adjust~\SG's parameters, e.g., $window\_size$ and $min\_count$, and so on, to achieve the best performance.
+\textbf{Baseline method:} Word2vec and Fasttext are two standard methods for training static word embedding, so we use them as our baseline to compare with ~\M. For these two baselines, all parameters are the default values provided by the original function

 All our experiments are conducted on a PC with a 1.60GHz Intel Core 5 Duo Processor, 8GB memory, and running Win10, and all algorithms are implemented in Python and C++.
 Meanwhile, instead of using Node2vec, the Pecanpy model~\cite{liu2021pecanpy}, which uses cache optimized compact graph data structure and pre-computing/parallelization to improve the shortcomings of Node2vec, is applied in our experiment.
-Because the word graphs we constructed are relatively sparse (the density is no more than 2$\%$, see Table~\ref{tab:data_statistic}), according to Pecanpy's distinction of operation modes of networks with different densities, $ SparseOTF $ mode is selected, which is suitable for networks that are large and sparse.